Blazam-App/docs.blazam.org/docsource/install/security.md

 !!! abstract

-    The developers of Blazam always keep security and priviledge protection as a top priority.
+    The developers of Blazam always keep security and privilege protection as a top priority.

     All passwords are encrypted both at rest and in transit.
 All incoming/outgoing connections are TLS/SSL capable.